-A few months ago, the following tweet from @deafgirly (also known as Deafinitely Girly) received close 73,000 likes and 69,000 retweets.
+A few months ago, the following tweet from @deafgirly (also known as Deafinitely Girly) received close to 73,000 likes and 69,000 retweets.

 Subtitles aren’t just for deaf people.
 Lots of my hearing friends use them, too.
 If you’re hearing and find yourself using subtitles on Netflix and TV and would quite like them at the cinema, please retweet to help normalise their presence!
 Big thanks #DeafAwarenessWeek— Deafinitely Girly (@deafgirly) May 8, 2019